engin100/950/syllabus.md

 We have taught Engr 100 for a bit now.
 Here are some tips that will help you be less frustrated:

+- Most of the labs have "Hands On Engineering" videos on youtube that walk through the basics of how to do them.
+We highly recommend that you watch these videos.
 - The weekly prep work will cover the lab concepts before lab.
 However, the lab documents will be available alongside the weekly prep work to allow you to read the material before the lecture.
 - Make sure you are clear on which assignments are to be done individually and which are to be done in a group.
 If you have any questions concerning the nature of an assignment, ask your instructors.
 - Test presentations and reports with both Windows and MacOSX; formatting does not always transfer, even in .pdf format.